Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Leilah.md

 ### 2025-06-01 -
 Fixed sun so that it doesn't fall on sunflowers and that it stops falling to a certain (random) pos in the lawn.
 Adding a healthbar.

+### 2025-06-02 - Sprites
+Spent class time working on creating sprites for the game.
+Decided not to add healthbar to stay true to the game.
+Finished sunflower sprites with varying health values.
+Finished peashooter sprites with varying health values.
+Need to finish super injured wallnut.